monambike/kwijisho-discord-bot/README.md

 # KWiJisho

+Fun and friendly interactive Discord bot with a wide range of functions, including a custom dictionary feature.
+KWIJisho stands for Kawaii and Jisho (Cute and Dictionary in japanese respectively).

 ## How to Edit the Bot

 #### Notice: The following explanation will contain instructions on how to create a bot.
 It will simply provide information on what is needed to fetch and edit my bot.